Darwin Ramos: Legacy

 In the Philippines, the memory of Darwin's life remains in the minds of many.
 People continue to gather at his tomb in Pasay City Cemetery.
 In 2016, Daniel-Ange de Maupeou d'Ableiges wrote a book entitled Prophètes de la Beauté ("Prophets of beauty") with the initial pages dedicated to the life of Darwin Ramos.
 Many readers were touched by his example of joy and love through disease and suffering, throughout his adolescence, and the countless testimonies of the graces received through his intercession: "In spite of the disease, it is his joy of living and his luminous glance that will have touched more than one.
 Darwin has left the image of a young boy edifying with holiness, who despite his young age, quickly realized that his illness, much more than an irreversible ordeal, was none the less a mission ...
 A mission guided by the one he loved so much to call his friend: Jesus."

-Canonization process
+Beatification process

 In March 2018, Honesto Ongtioco, Bishop of the Roman Catholic Diocese of Cubao, opened the cause for beatification of Darwin Ramos.
 The Darwin Ramos Association on March 14, 2018, assigned the Thomas de Gabory OP as postulator.

 After having obtained the nihil obstat (on March 29, 2019) of the Congregation for the Causes of Saints in Rome, and after the consultation of the faithful by the publication of the edict during 2 months, the cause was officially open in public on August 28, 2019, at the Immaculate Conception cathedral of Cubao by Bishop Ongtioco.
 An ecclesiastical tribunal was assigned to hear witnesses.

+Prayer for beatification

+The prayer for canonisation got the imprimatur (ecclesiastical approval) of Honesto Ongtioco, Bishop of Cubao, on November 22, 2018: "O God of all Joy, Father, Son, and Holy Spirit, you never leave alone those who are in a time of trial.
+We thank you for giving us, in Darwin Ramos, a street child, an illuminating example of Christian life.
+During his short life you gave him the grace of simple never-failing faith, of joyful hope in illness, of endless charitable concern for his neighbor.
+We pray you grant your servant Darwin glorification on earth so that young and sick people may find in him a master of Joy.
+Through his intercession, hear our prayer, (express it here).
+We ask this, through Jesus Christ, our Lord, Amen."